-Attendance is mandatory.
+Class attendance is mandatory.
 Students are responsible for all material presented in class.
-Students who are unable to attend class on a given day are responsible for obtaining notes on all material covered, including discussion material and course announcements.
+Students who are unable to attend class on a given day are responsible for obtaining notes on all material covered, including material discussed and course announcements.
 In addition, students are expected to complete all assigned readings in advance of the class period for which they are assigned.